cxzhou35/Awesome-neovim/README.md

 ---

+Suggestions are always welcome!
 If you meet some problems, please contact [Zicx](https://github.com/Xuer04) or raise an [issue](https://github.com/Xuer04/Awesome-neovim/issues).

 Neovim is worth a try! 😺